RedDuckBot/RaspberryPI-LED-Web-App/README.md

 # Simple LED Web Application

-Locally, control three LEDs through a web browser, and get a live video stream of any changes made.
+Locally control three LEDs through a web browser, and get a live video stream of any changes made.
 The setup involves a web server made using the python framework Flask, Raspberry PI 3B+, and python OpenCV to operate a USB camera.